-Critique of: Letter to the editor “Prause et al. (2015) the latest falsification of addiction predictions”
+Debunking the debunker: Critique of letter to the editor “Prause et al. (2015) the latest falsification of addiction predictions”

-Introduction - In response to neuroscientist Matuesz Gola's critical analysis of their 2015 EEG study (Prause et al., 2015), Prause et al. wrote their own letter to the editor, entitled, "Prause et al. (2015) the latest falsification of addiction predictions," which we will refer to as the "Reply to Gola."
+In response to neuroscientist Matuesz Gola's critical analysis of their 2015 EEG study (Prause et al., 2015), Prause et al. wrote their own Letter to the Editor, entitled, "Prause et al. (2015) the latest falsification of addiction predictions," which we will refer to as the "Reply to Gola."
 (Interestingly, the editor's original "accepted manuscript" of the Reply to Gola listed only Nicole Prause as the author, so it's unclear if her co-authors participated in crafting the Reply to Gola, or whether it was a solo effort by Prause.)

-Certainly, most of the Reply to Gola is devoted to defending the Prause et al., 2015 interpretations.
+Certainly, most of the Reply to Gola is devoted to attempts to defend the Prause et al., 2015 interpretations.
 Back in 2015 Nicole Prause made over-the-top claims that her team's anomalous study had singlehandedly "debunked porn addiction."
 What legitimate researcher would ever claim to have "debunked" an entire field of research and to have "falsified" all previous studies with a single EEG study?

 Now, in 2016, the Reply to Gola's closing paragraph puts forward an equally unwarranted assertion that a handful of papers, spearheaded by Prause's single EEG study, falsify "multiple predictions of the addiction model."